JOBS DONE

 (23) Create a synchronized shuttle system for optimal trucking of production flow, between (a) a cutting facility and parts plant, to (b) several assembly factories and back to (c) the finishing and exportation facility, with facilities working different numbers of shifts per day and days per week.

-(24) Create a system for optimal administrative control and financial reporting for a US corporation’s first operation overseas.
+(24) Create a system for optimal administrative control and financial reporting from a US corporation’s first operation overseas.

-(25) Develop a foreign operation into a training place for managers, engineers and other US and foreign personnel.
+(25) Develop an overseas operation into a training place for managers, engineers and other US and foreign personnel.

 (26) Hire and substantially contribute to the development of several individuals expected to become plant managers or functional division managers.

-(27) Create the conditions and the management tools that fostered a solid and permanent culture of quality in two plants, which allowed to make them second-to-none in world-class quality.
+(27) Create the conditions and the management tools that fostered a solid and permanent culture of quality in two plants, which allowed making them second to none in world-class quality.

-days of WIP in sewing, (2) 'minimum' cost per standard dollar (CSD) – negligible machine trouble CSD and no-work CSD, for example, and (3) constant 103-104% overall manufacturing efficiency.
+days of work in process (WIP) in sewing, (2) 'minimum' cost per standard dollar (CSD) –negligible machine trouble CSD and no-work CSD, for example, and (3) constant 103-104% overall manufacturing efficiency

 - Best results on surveys of employee satisfaction.

-(30) Make plans and save several millions of dollars on maritime freight costs, warehousing, capital expenditures, exchange rates, cash flow management, inventory controls (including machine parts management) and maintenance.
+(30) Plan and save several millions of dollars on maritime freight costs, capital expenditures, warehousing, exchange rates, cash flow management, inventory controls (including machine parts management) and assets maintenance.

 (31) Make the analysis and present the proposals to convince a US corporation to design and build its first own facility abroad.